genesiscommunitysuccess/docs/docs/02_creating-applications/02_creating-a-new-project/01_recommended-full-stack-project-setup/02_configure-deployment-plugin.md

 ```

-# Deploy Target Configurations
+# Deploy target configurations

 ### WSL
-If your development workstation is a Windows machine, then you can [use WSL](/creating-applications/getting-ready-to-develop/running-applications/wsl-setup/) to have Genesis set-up locally.
+If your development workstation is a Windows machine, then [use WSL](/creating-applications/getting-ready-to-develop/running-applications/wsl-setup/) to have Genesis set-up locally.